LinuxJedi/linuxjedi.co.uk/content/pages/projects.rst

 * Gerber2Graphic - A tool to cut stencils of Gerber files using Graphtec plotter cutters

   * `G2G on GitHub <https://github.com/LinuxJedi/gerber2graphtec>`_

+* MPFS_parser - A quick tool written in PHP to take Microchip PIC MPFS HTML files and use variable substitution to create a server to render them using Linux or Mac OS X

+  * `MPFS_parser on GitHub <https://github.com/LinuxJedi/MPFS_parser>`_